Written By

 Are Natural Treatments Effective for Silicosis?

 Lifestyle changes can be an effective natural silicosis treatment.
-Quitting smoking can greatly improve lung function and a nutritious diet can benefit overall health.
+Quitting smoking can greatly improve lung function, and a nutritious diet can benefit overall health.
 Because silicosis limits lung function, patients should always discuss any new exercise program with their doctor before starting.

-Limited animal studies show some natural compounds might slow fibrosis, for example, an orchid extract (bletilla striata polysaccharide), amino acids, flavonoids and oleanolic acid (in olive and grapeseed oils).
+Limited animal studies show some natural compounds might slow fibrosis, for example, orchid extract (bletilla striata polysaccharide), amino acids, flavonoids and oleanolic acid (in olive and grapeseed oils).
 However, the FDA doesn’t regulate supplements as medications and cautions: “Vitamins, minerals, herbs, and other dietary supplements are not FDA-approved to treat or prevent disease.”

 Health Risks for People With Silicosis